 - A NEF may also support a PFD Function: The PFD Function in the NEF may store and retrieve PFD(s) in the UDR and shall provide PFD(s) to the SMF on the request of SMF (pull mode) or on the request of PFD management from NEF (push mode), as described in TS 23.503 [45].

 - A NEF may also support a 5G-VN Group Management Function: The 5G-VN Group Management Function in the NEF may store the 5G-VN group information in the UDR via UDM as described in TS 23.502 [3].

+- A NEF may also support determination of time synchronization service policy based on the information received from the AF and the capabilities indicated by 5GS network functions.
+The NEF may store the time synchronization service information in the UDR as described in TS 23.502 [3].

 - Exposure of analytics: